This post may contain affiliate links. Please read our disclosure policy.

 2. Add Pepperoni: Layer slices of pepperoni on top of the sauce.

-3. Add Cheese: Cover with mozzarella cheese – I use a mix of cubed and shredded cheese.
-Then, dollop a few spoonfuls of sauce over the cheese.
+3. Add Cheese: Sprinkle mozzarella cheese (both cubed and shredded).
+Add a few spoonfuls of sauce over the cheese.

-4. Bake the Pizza: Place in the bottom rack of your oven and bake for 15 minutes, or until the cheese is melted and bubbly.
+4. Bake: Place on the bottom rack of a preheated oven and bake for 15 minutes, until the cheese is melted and bubbly.

 four photos showing the steps involved in making a small pizza.